pschiltz/VisAnVisStat/Create_VM_using_Azure_Portal.md

-### Create Azure VM to use as your trial environment using the Cloud Shell and ARM template files
+### Create Azure VM environment using the Cloud Shell and ARM template files
 1. Login to the [Azure Portal](https://portal.azure.com/#create/Microsoft.VirtualMachine-ARM) **Create a Virtual Machine** page
 2. It is suggested that you create a new Resource Group for your trial resouces but this is not required if you desire to add them to an existing group